Newly Swissed Online Magazine

 To make Switzerland's language mix even more colorful, enter Romansh.
 It is a distinct Rhaeto-Romanic language (don't mix it up with Romanian.)

 It was recognized as an official language of Switzerland in 1938.
 Only in 1996 did it gain the status of an official language of Switzerland.
-Romansh is spoken exclusively in the canton of Graubünden in the eastern part of Switzerland.
+Romansh is spoken exclusively in the canton of Graubünden in eastern Switzerland.

-With only about 60'000 speakers, Romansh is the smallest of the official languages spoken in Switzerland.
+With only about 60'000 speakers, Romansh is the smallest official language in Switzerland.
 Even several immigrant languages are more widely spoken than Romansh - there are six times more Albanian speakers in Switzerland than people that speak Romansh.

 For the headache of some, the little language of Romansh has five different dialects called "Idioms."
 And some of these dialects even have related sub-dialects!